shirosaidev/stockbot/README.md

 Trade algo can be set to:

-"moved" - uses which stock moved the most in past week (default)
+"moved" - uses which stock moved the most in past 5 market days (default)

 "lowtomarket" - uses low price to market price